adoptium/temurin-build/RELEASING.md

 - [jdk-updates-dev](https://mail.openjdk.java.net/mailman/listinfo/jdk-updates-dev)
 When this occurs, usually a Temurin committer will create the `jdk<version>u` update repository ([example of the JDK11u one](https://github.com/adopium/openjdk-jdk11u)) via our Skara mirroring jobs that pull in the commit and tag info from the Mercurial repository.
 To find out more about Skara and our other mirroring jobs, see <https://github.com/adoptium/mirror-scripts>.

-*New Adoptium mirror repository creation, by an Adoptium GitHub Admin:*
+*New Adoptium mirror repository creation, for a new OpenJDK UPDATE version repository, by an Adoptium GitHub Admin:*

 1. Create a new empty repository adoptium/openjdk-jdkNNu
-2. Rename mirror job from <https://ci.adoptium.net/view/git-mirrors/job/git-mirrors/job/git-skara-jdkNN> to <https://ci.adoptium.net/view/git-mirrors/job/git-mirrors/job/git-skara-jdkNNu>
+2. Create a new mirror job using an existing job as a template eg.<https://ci.adoptium.net/view/git-mirrors/job/git-mirrors/job/git-skara-jdk21u> to a new job <https://ci.adoptium.net/view/git-mirrors/job/git-mirrors/job/git-skara-jdkNNu>
 3. Update mirror job "Execute shell" to pass jdkNNu as parameter to bash ./skaraMirror.sh jdkNNu
-4. Run the renamed job twice, first one will fail due to empty repository, 2nd run should succeed.
+4. Run the new job twice, first one will fail due to empty repository, 2nd run should succeed.

-5. Add the Adoptium.md "marker" text file to both branches "dev" and "release".
+*New Adoptium mirror repository creation, for a new OpenJDK VERSION branch in the HEAD repository, by an Adoptium GitHub Admin:*

+1. Edit the existing jdk HEAD mirror job configuration "Build Steps" https://ci.adoptium.net/view/git-mirrors/job/git-mirrors/job/adoptium/job/git-skara-jdk/configure and within the Execute shell, update the "branches" variable to include the new jdkNN version branch.
+2. Run the new job to check it succeeds.

 When the repository has been created, a few changes to the codebase will be necessary where the code references a jdk version but not it's new update version.
 I.e. `jdk11` became `jdk11u` when it was moved to an update repository.